coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ## [mod_fs_create](#mod_fs_create)

 ### Description
-Creates a modfs object for the active mod if it doesn't exist
+Creates a modfs object for the active mod if it doesn't exist.
+Returns the modfs object on success

 ### Lua Example
 `local ModFsValue = mod_fs_create()`